nihcoc/PeriR/README.md

 ---

 ## Software
-CM4 - FPGA - AD9364 interface development is in progress.
+CM4 - FPGA - AD9364 interface is in development.

 **General Software**